The Realms Resurgent

 That said, I have tried to detail this on the main page of the wiki.
 If anything is not clear, ask me questions.

-Over the aforementioned decade of GMing, I have learned that a D&D campaign is a cooperative effort both on the part of all the players as well as the DM.
+Over the aforementioned decade+ of GMing, I have learned that a D&D campaign is a cooperative effort both on the part of all the players as well as the DM.
 We have an unspoken social contract.
 After reading an article about a formal contract (here), I think it would be worth discussing what players are looking for before we start play.

 To start that discussion, here are two thoughts…

-1) Electronics at the table: Please avoid excessive smart phone & tablet use during the game.
+1) Electronics at the table: Please avoid excessive web browsing, smart phone, & tablet use during the game.
 Playing other games and engaging in other conversations is rude to the rest of the table.
 It also wastes time as the group will have to stop what they are doing to explain to you what you missed.
 (This is true even when your PC is ‘absent’ as the group loses the option to say, “we tell him what we learned.”)
 Using a device or computer for books, character sheet, dice, or anything related to the game is perfectly acceptable.

 2) Assumptions are not my fault: If your PC makes an action based on an assumption, that’s too bad.
 Years ago, I stopped listening to, “But if I knew…” and the many variations of that statement.
 If you are not sure, ask a question.
 If you honestly feel that I made the mistake, make a note of it, and bring it up after the session.
 We’ll figure something out then.
 Otherwise, we will continue with play with the action having occurred.
 That said, I do not believe a GM should withhold information that a PC would have simply because the player did not “ask the right question”.
 I will always try to inform you of facts your PC would know.
 However, as I am human and as prone to errors as the rest of the human race, you should always feel free to ask questions as I am always happy to answer.